usharesoft/appcenter-docs/apis/en/source/index.rst

 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

-Oracle, GlassFish, Java, and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle Corporation and/or its affiliates.
+Oracle, Java, and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle Corporation and/or its affiliates.

 Apache Ant, Ant, and Apache are trademarks of The Apache Software Foundation.